dev-pi2pie/next-v14_2-with-rehype-pretty-code-and-shiki-transformer/README.md

-# For reproducing the building issue
+# For reproducing the build issue

 After upgrade Next.js from ver 14.1.4 to ver 14.2.0

-The building issue happened, and after the fix version 14.2.1 coming.
+The build issue happened, and after the fix version 14.2.1 coming.

 The issue was still happened.

-The building issue message like this:
+The build issue message like this:

 ```
 pnpm build